Woods Theatre

-The Woods Theatre was a movie palace located at the corner of Randolph and Dearborn Streets in the Chicago Loop.
+The Woods Theatre was a movie palace at the corner of Randolph and Dearborn Streets in the Chicago Loop.
 It opened in 1918 and was a popular entertainment destination for decades.
-Originally a venue for live theater, it later converted to show movies.
+Originally a venue for live theater, it was later converted to show movies.
 It closed in 1989 and was demolished in 1990.

 History

 Live theater

 The Woods Theatre was built by theatrical producer Albert H. Woods.
 He had opened the Eltinge Theatre in New York City to host his Broadway productions, and wanted a similar venue in Chicago for his road companies.
 The Woods opened on March 11, 1918, with a production of Friendly Enemies.
 It was designed in a Neo-Gothic style by the firm Marshall and Fox, which also designed such still-extant Chicago structures as the Blackstone Theatre (later renamed the Merle Reskin Theatre) and the Drake Hotel.
 The ten-story building included the theater at the ground level and offices above.